Introduction

 Can drywall burn?

-To answer this question thoroughly, we’ll explore several key aspects:
+To answer this question, we’ll look at several important points:

-2. Different types of specialized fire-rated drywall like Type X and Type C
+- Different types of specialized fire-rated drywall options like Type X and Type C

-By diving into these topics, we aim to provide you with valuable knowledge on how drywall can contribute to fire safety and what precautions may still be needed.
+By diving into these topics, we want to give you valuable insights into how drywall helps with fire safety and what extra precautions might be needed.

-Understanding these aspects will empower you to make informed choices about using drywall in your construction projects while prioritizing the well-being of everyone in the building.
+With this knowledge, you can make smart choices in informed choices about using drywall in your construction projects, ensuring the safety of everyone in the building.

 Understanding Drywall Flammability